 For those of us without rice cookers, conventional wisdom tells us that the stove is our only real option (unless, of course, you dabble in microwavable rice).
 However, if you're only using the stove for cooking rice start-to-finish, you're missing out on the easiest way to make perfect rice every time.

-First, let's think about the traditional way to cook rice on the stove.
+First, think about the traditional way to cook rice on the stove.

-You boil water and add your rice (perhaps some butter and salt, as well), then when the water boils again, cover the pot and simmer it for about 15 minutes for white rice or 45 minutes for brown, give or take.
+You boil water and add your rice (perhaps some butter and salt, as well).
+When the water boils again, cover the pot and simmer it for about 15 minutes for white rice or 45 minutes for brown, give or take.
 When the timer stops, you take the pot off the heat and let it sit for another 10 minutes or so, careful not to lift the lid until the rice has had a chance to soak up all that steam.

 But once you lift the lid, what usually happens?
 Sure, you fluff the rice with a fork, serve it out, and everything seems great.
 Until, of course, you reach the bottom of the pot where a layer of overcooked, hard rice rests, waiting for you to scrape it off into someone's plate or directly into the trash.
 Delicious.